 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities in the applicable governmental activities Statement of Net Position.
 Warrant premiums are deferred and amortized over the life of the warrants.
-Warrants payable are reported net of the applicable warrant premium.
+Warrants payable are reported at the gross amount with a separate line for the warrant premium.
 Warrant issuance costs are reported as an expense in the period incurred.